mvolkmann/blog/src/swift-ui.md

   This defines the `ContentView` struct which implements the `View` protocol and is the top of the user interface.
-  It also defines the `ContentView_Previews` struct which describes what the Preview area should display.
+  It also defines the `ContentView_Previews` struct which describes the Previews that should display in the Canvas area.
   This can be one or more views that are each displayed in a separate Preview.

 - `Assets.xcassets`